Table of Contents

 M2.
 Insecure Data Storage

-Insecure data storage is the most threatening risk to many mobile apps, web apps, IoT devices, etc. Almost every application stores data about its users, known as PII (personally identifiable information).
+Insecure data storage is the most threatening risk to many mobile apps, web apps, IoT devices, etc. Almost every application stores user data, known as PII (personally identifiable information).
 If it gets into the hand of any ill-intentioned attacker, that data can create many consequences ranging from fraud, data theft, reputational damage, regulatory violation, etc. Insecure data storage must be improved with storage policies and features that are secure and configured correctly.
 It would ensure that the sensitive data cannot be accessible to any other unauthorised person or application.

-By jailbreaking or rooting the devices that run apps outside of the OS framework can provide the attacker access to sensitive data, and broken cryptography or poor encryption libraries might expose sensitive data or let the attacker access it.
-In contrast to it, social frameworks such as analytics, advertising, cookies and active sessions have many user information stored in them.
-If exploited, it can expose a lot of data to the attacker.
+Jailbreaking or rooting devices that run apps outside of the OS framework can provide the attacker with access to sensitive data, and broken cryptography or poor encryption libraries might expose sensitive data or let the attacker access it.
+In contrast, social frameworks such as analytics, advertising, cookies, and active sessions have many user information stored in them.
+If exploited, they can expose a lot of data to the attacker.

 If the attacker or infuses malware in the device, repackages the app or gains physical access to the device, he would then assess the device via freely available software and access the application directories to gain PII PHI, financial or any other information.